carnivuth/toolbox/readme.md

 ./config
 make
 ```
-to uninstall run the `make uninstall` command
+to uninstall run the `make uninstall` command, to uninstall dependencies run `./configure uninstall`

 ## HOW IT WORKS